 Freedom of Religion Correspondent

-Zheng Hong See (he/him) is a law graduate who has recently completed his BCL at the University of Oxford.
-He is volunteering as a researcher with Oxford Pro Bono Publico.
-A Middle Temple Scholar, he is currently pursuing his Bar...
+Zheng Hong See (he/him) is a law graduate who completed his BCL at the University of Oxford in July 2021.
+He is currently working as a legal editor at FromCounsel and his work includes researching human rights at work.
+As a...